Finger on ipad

 • the release of capital, allowing funds to be diverted to profitable business areas.

 From April 2023, corporation tax rates are rising to a maximum of 25%.
-The rate paid being determined in part by the number of companies in a group.
+The rate and timing of tax payments, by way of quarterly instalment payments, being determined by the number of associated companies in a group.
 A corporate simplification process may assist in reducing a group’s tax burden.

 Surplus entities can be wound down in the most tax efficient way by use of a solvent liquidation process, known as a Members’ Voluntary Liquidation (MVL) or by dissolution.
 While an MVL is more expensive than dissolution, the MVL process provides comfort that a statutory process of advertising for creditor claims, realising assets and distributing any surplus to the shareholder(s) has been followed.
 Further information on MVL can be found here.